Random-Devil-with-internet/Evidence_Guide/Html.md

 ```

 ## Reflection
 Now that I have learned how to use html to make the structure of a website and how to add content eg. text and images.
 I have gained knowledge about how websites are made, edited and the behind the scenes of websites and this experience will come in handy in the making of assignment 1 for the website that I will have to build or if I need to build one in the future.
+Html is also useful to know before you start learning css and javascript for website development.